thoughtbot/shoulda-matchers/README.md

 If you want to see a live preview as you work without having to run `yard` over and over again, keep this command running in a separate terminal session:

-    watchr docs.watchr
+    bundle exec guard

+## Contributing

+Shoulda Matchers is open source, and we are grateful for [everyone][contributors] who's contributed so far.

+If you'd like to contribute, please take a look at the [instructions](CONTRIBUTING.md) for installing dependencies and crafting a good pull request.

 ## Versioning

-shoulda-matchers follows Semantic Versioning 2.0 as defined at
+Shoulda Matchers follows Semantic Versioning 2.0 as defined at
 <http://semver.org>.

 ## License

-shoulda-matchers is copyright © 2006-2015 [thoughtbot, inc](https://thoughtbot.com/).
+Shoulda Matchers is copyright © 2006-2015
+[thoughtbot, inc](https://thoughtbot.com/).
 It is free software, and may be redistributed under the terms specified in the [MIT-LICENSE](MIT-LICENSE) file.